-A Northern Virginia resident and our newest board member, Dana Krauskopf splits time between her suburban home and Central America, where she is founder and owner of Hamanasi Adventure & Dive Resort in Belize.
+A Northern Virginia resident, Dana Krauskopf splits time between her suburban home and Central America, where she is founder and owner of Hamanasi Adventure & Dive Resort in Belize.

 Conservation has been a part of her life and lifestyle since childhood.
 Having lived in several different states and countries, she has seen firsthand the negative affects of poor environmental policies both on humans and nature.
 As an owner of an eco resort she is keenly concerned about the health of our oceans and forests.
 Ensuring these habitats are healthy and sustainable is critical to human health, national security, food safety and air and water quality.

 As a board member, Dana has become more aware of the sustainability challenges and opportunities here in Virginia.
 She considers working with our legislators and partners to help educate and shape sound environmental policies an exciting challenge.
 Furthermore, she is stimulated by the wealth of knowledge and dedication of the other board members and Virginia LCV employees.